COSSAS/bigphish/README.md

 ## Installation

 To run BigPhish, you'll need [Docker](https://docs.docker.com/get-docker/) including [Docker-compose](https://docs.docker.com/compose/) on a powerful server.
-We recommend at least 4 CPUs and 8GB of RAM for smooth operations.
+We recommend at least 4 CPUs and 8 GB of RAM for smooth operations.
-Also, make sure to have at least 500GB of disk storage space available, as the data collection can become large.
+Also, make sure to have at least 500 GB of disk storage space available, as the data collection can become large.

 With your hardware ready, first clone this repository by executing: